 All applicants may only apply to one (1) stream of funding per year.
 If the applicant applies to more than one funding stream, the Foundation reserves the right to select which application will be allowed to move forward for consideration.
-General operating support grantees are not eligible for other funding streams.
+General operating support and core programmatic support organizations are not eligible for other funding streams.